Credit Card Rental Car Insurance Coverage Can Pick Up Where Traditional Insurance Coverage Stops

 - Being the primary renter/driver of the car.

 - Pay for the rental in full with the card providing the protection.

-what is included with credit card rental insurance coverage
+included with credit card rental car insurance coverage

 Credit card rental car insurance typically covers collision damage and theft.
 Even though they have a bunch of limitations, they can pick up where your insurance company stops.
 It could pick up some or all of your deductible, towing expenses and other fees.

 credit card rental car insurance coverage limitations

 - Some credit card coverage only covers collision, not personal injury or personal liability.

 - Some vehicles, such as trucks, vans, and exotic cars, may not be covered.

 - You might have to rental for a minimum time period before coverage kicks in.